jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 Tends to act first and ask questions later.
 Protective.
 Not a fan of being told what to do or corrected on the way he is acting.

 ## Relationships
-- [[Sarah Stoneheart]], his ex-wife, but becoming close again after reuniting in [[New Calim]], has yet to introduce Varrick to their daughter, Natasha; she now is unaware of Varrick's existence or their past relationship
+- [[Sarah Stoneheart]], his ex-wife, she is angry at him after learning about his pact the The Circle of Ruin and Thistle that altered her memories
-	- Varrick met Natasha who was adventurous and reckless and asked him questions about his armor
+	- Varrick started forming a relationship with Natasha who realized he was her dad; she tends to be adventurous but a little reckless
+	- Began following The [[Raven Queen]] after his son Atlas was present during his resurrection
 - [[Barrel Back Bill]] and him appear to have a close friendship; when Ottoluke asked for final messages if the group died in battle, Varrick told Ottoluke to tell Barrel Back Bill that his is, "a cool guy"
 - [[Briggs]], previously in a group together, but suspect some animosity as Briggs crawled up Varrick's back and stabbed him the first time they reunited in prison
 - [[Sundara]], Varrick believes something special is going on with Sundara and his instinct is to stay close and protect her